briendeau/briendeau/README.md

 - 🔭 I’m currently working on developing complex web applications for start-ups using javascript, php, MySQL, node.js, and react.
 - - 📫 How to reach me: brianriendeaujr@gmail.com
-- 🌱 I’m currently learning more advanced php and mySQL techniques for building large production applications.
+- 🌱 I’m currently learning more advanced php and MySQL normalization techniques for building large production applications.
 - ⚡ Fun fact: I love to play piano, ride dirtbikes, fish, and help others learn to code or do physics.

 <!--